Updated: March 28th, 2015

 How to apply the flower font shapes ?

-You can apply them via the keyboard if you are using the TTF set, as you would Helvetica, Verdana or Times New Roman etc - simply type A B C D etc. A PDF document is supplied with the ZIP showing the relationship between the character / keyboard and the decorative design.
+You can apply them via the keyboard if you are using the TTF set, as you would Helvetica, Verdana or Times New Roman etc - simply type A B C D etc. A PDF document is supplied with the ZIP showing the relationship between the character / keyboard and the decorative art.
 The document can be printed out and then saved and used as a reference.
 If you prefer, it might be easier to use the equivalent open EPS decorative graphics

 How can I use the flower font shapes ?